 JoJo's strong leadership skills and expertise in process improvement provides the driving force behind RSD's lean, efficient, nimble & scalable (LENS) initiative.

-Christopher Sims, Senior Manager Licensing & Registration Service (LRS)
+Christopher Sims, Service Director Licensing & Registration Service (LRS)

-Christopher Sims is the Senior Manager responsible for licensing and registration operations of the Regulatory Services Division (RSD), overseeing application intake through issuance for the regulatory programs entrusted to DPS.
+Christopher Sims is the Service Director responsible for licensing and registration operations of the Regulatory Services Division (RSD), overseeing application intake through issuance for the regulatory programs entrusted to DPS.
 Chris began his employment with RSD in October 2015.

 Chris graduated from Texas Tech University in 1994 with degrees in English and Political Science.
 In 1996, he earned a Master of Public Administration degree from Texas Tech.